-Dropping off/picking up your child from school this year?
+Dropping off/picking up your child from school?
 7 tips to make it more safe

-This year, due to the pandemic, we have heard from parents and caregivers that more children and teens will be dropped off and picked up at school in personal vehicles.
 School zones often have a lot of traffic, stressed drivers and distracted children, making these areas very dangerous for pedestrians.
-If you are planning to drive your kids to school regularly this year, there are many “moving parts” to think about and prepare for.
+If you are planning to drive your kids to school regularly, there are many “moving parts” to think about and prepare for.
 Here are the top 7 tips for getting your children to school and back home again safely:

 Tip #1: Teach your children about pedestrian safety rules.